Group aiming to defund disinformation tries to drain Fox News of online advertising

 Lowcock said an exchange's inventory of websites is so vast and always growing that enforcing its rules is sometimes impossible.

-"Often what we find is that when an exchange signs up a publisher, it adheres to the exchange's own monetization policy, but we often find that they don't," he said.
+"Often what we find is that when an exchange signs up a publisher, it adheres to the exchange's own monetization policy, but after it's approved it will never be reviewed again," he said.

 Ellcessor of Check My Ads argues that if exchanges were following their own guidelines, they would ban Fox News' online empire.